SAP-samples/btp-terraform-mooc-terra1/units/unit_2_2/README.md

 As we want to create a subaccount, we must take a closer look at the resources in the documentation.
 Here we find a resource called [`btp_subaccount`](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount) that fits for our needs.

 The resource has some mandatory and some optional fields.
-We have the following requirements for our subaccount that ned to be mapped to the attributes of the resource:
+We have the following requirements for our subaccount that need to be mapped to the attributes of the resource:

-- The `name` of the subaccount should have the value "DEV Project ABC"
+- The `name` of the subaccount should have the value `DEV Project ABC`
 - The `subdomain` of the subaccount should have the value of the name, but all in lower case and spaces should be replaced by dashes.
-For this unit we hardcode this value as "dev-project-abc"
+For this unit we statically code this value as `dev-project-abc`
 - We want to have beta features enabled
 - We want to have two labels:
-   - one for the stage the subaccount belongs to with the key `stage` and the value "DEV"
+   - one for the stage the subaccount belongs to with the key `stage` and the value `DEV`
-   - one for the cost center with key `costcenter` and value "12345"
+   - one for the cost center with key `costcenter` and value `12345`

 We choose the region that is fitting for us.